Capivasertib (Truqap™)

 Blood Sugar Changes

-This medication can cause elevated blood sugar levels in patients with and without diabetes.
-Your oncology care team will monitor your blood sugar.
-Signs of high blood sugar are increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit.
-If you have any of these symptoms you should notify your healthcare team.
-Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.
+This medication can cause high blood sugar levels in patients with and without diabetes.
+Your provider will monitor your blood sugar.
+Signs of high blood sugar are increased thirst, urination, or hunger, blurry vision, headaches, or your breath may smell like fruit.
+If you have any of these symptoms, call your provider.
+Diabetics should monitor their blood sugar closely and report elevations to their provider

 Rash

-Some patients will develop skin rash, redness, eczema, Hand-Foot Syndrome, cracking of skin, skin discoloration, ulcers, itchy skin, etc. This rash can become severe and result in a skin infection and hospitalization.
+Some patients will develop skin rash, redness, eczema, Hand-Foot Syndrome, cracking of skin, changes in skin color, ulcers, itchy skin, etc. This rash can become severe and can cause a skin infection and hospitalization.
 Your skin may become very dry.
 Use an alcohol-free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
-Be sure to notify your healthcare provider of any rash that develops, as this can be a serious reaction.
+Be sure to notify your provider of any rash that develops, as this can be a serious reaction.
 They can give you more tips on caring for your skin and prescribe topical or oral therapy to help with the itching and rash.

-Notify your healthcare team right away if you notice any skin reactions so they can make recommendations or dose changes to prevent them from getting worse.
+Notify your provider right away if you notice any skin reactions so they can make recommendations or dose changes to prevent them from getting worse.

 Low White Blood Cell Count (Lymphocytopenia, leukocytopenia, neutropenia)